May 7, 2026

 Risk management for growing businesses, powered by insurance experts and world-class technology

 There is no single number for ecommerce business insurance.
-A clothing brand and a supplements brand can both do $500K in revenue and pay five times apart for the same coverage limits.
-This guide breaks down what drives that gap, with cost ranges by product category and revenue tier, plus what Amazon and Walmart require.
+A clothing brand and a supplements brand can both do $500K in revenue, and the supplements brand will pay roughly ten times more for the same coverage limits.
+What you sell drives cost far more than how much you sell.
+This guide leads with the category breakdown, then covers how the policy is structured, what else moves the premium, and what Amazon and Walmart actually require.

 | Product Category | Under $250K Revenue | $250K - $500K | $500K - $1M | $1M+ |